 Stop.
 To deliver a teaching point using one of the teaching techniques—Command, Question and Answer, and Guided Discovery—you need to stop the activity and get the players’ attention.

 Demonstrate.
 Most people learn best if they can see what it looks like.

 Rehearse.
 Let the players try, to make sure they understand before you continue.

 Continue.
 Once you can see that they understand, continue the activity.

 Training Session Plan

-See Skills and Drills section.
+See Skills and Drills for practice activities.